-- (1) Public participation undertaken by the Municipality must contain and comply with all the essential elements of any notices to be placed in terms of the Act or the Municipal Systems Act. - (2) In addition to the publication of notices in the Provincial Gazette and a newspaper that is circulated in the municipal area, the Municipality may, subject to section 21A of the Municipal Systems Act, use any other method of communication it may deem appropriate. - (3) The Municipality may for purposes of public engagement on the content of the draft municipal spatial development framework arrange - - (a) specific consultations with professional bodies, ward communities or other groups; and - (b) public meetings. - (4) The notice contemplated in section 8(4) must specifically state that any person or body wishing to provide comments must- - (a) do so within a period of 60 days from the first day of publication of the notice; - (b) provide written comments; and - (c) provide their contact details as specified in the definition of contact details.
+- (1) Public participation undertaken by the Municipality must contain and comply with all the essential elements of any notices to be placed in terms of the Act or the Municipal Systems Act. - (2) In addition to the publication of notices in the Provincial Gazette and a newspaper that is circulated in the municipal area, the Municipality may, subject to section 21A of the Municipal Systems Act, use any other method of communication it may deem appropriate. - (3) The Municipality may for purposes of public engagement on the content of the draft municipal spatial development framework arrange - - (a) specific consultations with professional bodies, ward communities or other groups; and - (b) public meetings. - (4) The notice contemplated in section 8(4) must specifically state that any person or body wishing to provide comments shall- - (a) do so within a period of 60 days from the first day of publication of the notice;